pieterjanvc/mgs2amr/readme.txt

  -i The input file in fastq.gz format
  -o The folder to save the results.
 A subfolder will be created -t (optional) The location of the temp folder (files removed once completed).
-     Default = meta2amr/temp unless 'meta2amrTemp' is set in the setting file -v (optional) Default can be changed in the settings file
+     Default = meta2amr/temp unless 'meta2amrTemp' is set in the settings file -v (optional) Default can be changed in the settingss file
     0: Nothing is written to stdout
     1: General progress is posted to stdout
     2: All available details are posted to stdout